nityaay8/interview-questions/spring/FAQ.md

     A circular dependency occurs when a bean A depends on another bean B, and the bean B depends on bean A as well:

     Bean A → Bean B → Bean A

+    If we try to run this test, we will get this exception:

+        BeanCurrentlyInCreationException: Error creating bean with name 'circularDependencyA':
+        Requested bean is currently in creation: Is there an unresolvable circular reference?

 ### how do you create object using factroy patteren in sping